Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Analytical validity and disclosure risk

-Table \ref{tab:risk} presents the results for the different scenarios.
-As expected the risks increase with increasing analytical validity.
-The DPMPM synthesizer that showed the lowest analytical validity is associated with lowest disclosure risks for all matching strategies, except for the matching on exact geocodes, where the risks associated with the continuous CART are even lower.
-The categorical CART synthesizer with very high analytical validity also leads to the highest risk of disclosure.
+To ensure that the risk assessments can be generalized, we repeat the risk evaluations for ten different sets of randomly sampled target records and assess the variability across the different runs.
+The results are presented in Figure \ref{fig:risk}.
+The different symbols represent the average results, and the end points of the vertical bars are the minimum and maximum values observed across the ten runs.
+As expected, the risks increase with increasing analytical validity.
+The DPMPM synthesizer that showed the lowest analytical validity is associated with lowest risk of disclosure for both matching strategies in almost all scenarios.
+The categorical CART synthesizer, which has very high analytical validity, also leads to the highest risk of disclosure.

-For the DPMPM and the continuous CART synthesizer the risks are increasing with increasing grid size (except for a decease for the continuous CART when going from the 10,000x10,000 grids to the 20,000x20,000 grids).
-Arguably, for these two synthesizers the risks do not increase substantially compared to the risks for the data without geocodes.
-The expected risks are slightly larger for the continuous CART if the intruder uses very large grids ($\geq 10,000$ square meters) for the matching with a maximum risk of 2111.1 compared to 1821.16 for the data without geocodes.
-The percentage of correct unique matches (the true match rate) is also larger for both the continuous CART and the DPMPM if the intruder chooses grid sizes $\geq 1,000$ square meters with a maximum at 6.76\% for the continuous CART and 5.16\% for the DPMPM (2.56\% for the original data without geocodes).
-However, these increased risks are balanced by the fact that (a) the intruder would not know which grid size to pick and (b) that most of the unique matches would actually be false matches (always more than 81\% for the continuous CART and more than 86\% for the DPMPM synthesizer).
-For the original data without geocodes the false match rate has to be zero by definition since the intruder can always be sure that he or she identified the correct individual if a unique match is found.
+For the DPMPM and the continuous CART synthesizer, the risks generally increase with increasing grid size .
+Arguably, with these two synthesizers the risks do not increase substantially compared to the risks for the data without geocodes.
+The expected risks are slightly larger for the continuous CART if the intruder uses grids of 10,000 square meters for the matching, with an average risk of 2132.13 compared to 1821.16 for the data without geocodes.
+The percentage of correct unique matches (the true match rate) is also larger for both the continuous CART and the DPMPM if the intruder chooses grid sizes $\geq$1,000 square meters with a maximum of 10,000 square meters for both synthesizers.
+The average true match rate for this grid size is 6.87\% for the continuous CART and 5.19\% for the DPMPM, compared to 2.56\% for the original data without geocodes.
+However, these increased risks are balanced by the fact that the intruder would not know which grid size to pick.

 The results are different for the categorical CART synthesizer.
-Here, the risks decrease monotonically with increasing grid size and both the expected risk measure (with a maximum of 4665.74) and the true match rate (with a maximum of 17.33) indicate a substantial increase in risk compared to releasing the data without geocoding information.
+Here, the risks decrease monotonically with increasing grid size, and both the average expected risk (with a maximum of 4652.78) and the average true match rate (with a maximum of 17.37) indicate a substantial increase in risk compared to releasing the data without geocoding information.
+In practice of course, an intruder would not know which grid size implies the highest risk of disclosure.
+Looking at the maximum risk across the different grid sizes thus gives a conservative upper bound for the risk of disclosure.